Table of Contents

 Get the Right Supplements

-It is virtually impossible to make a nutritionally complete and balanced cat food without using vitamin and mineral supplements.
+Making nutritionally complete and balanced cat food is virtually impossible without vitamins and mineral supplements.
 Beware of any recipe that claims to provide all the nutrients your cat needs without supplementation.

 Reputable sources will tell you exactly how much of each specific vitamin and mineral supplement needs to be added to the other ingredients in the recipe.